raghubetina/syllabus-chapters/appdev2.md

 _Weeks 7 & 8_

  - Building a Robust JSON API
- - Native iOS and Android development
-    - A taste of Swift
+ - Replacing Rails views with React
-    - Cross-platform development with React Native
+ - iOS and Android development with React Native

 _Weeks 9 & 10_